 What if I am involved in a traffic crash?If you are involved in a minor crash where there are no visible signs of injury to persons involved and the vehicles are drivable, move your vehicle out of the traveled portion of the roadway.
 Cars left in the road contribute to traffic congestion which can cause other crashes.
 Call 911 and exchange driver information.
 DO NOT leave the scene until you have spoken to the police officer.

 I was involved in a traffic crash.
 How can I get a copy of the report?After a traffic crash, attorneys and insurance companies may require a copy of the accident report.
 To obtain a copy of the report, contact THE NC DIVISION OF MOTOR VEHICLES.
-For fee information contact the Crash Reporting and Processing Unit at 919.861.3098.
-Or visit the Traffic Records website: http://www.ncdot.org/dmv and click “OTHER SERVICES”.
+For fee information, contact the NCDOT at (919) 715-7000.
+Or visit the Traffic Records website: http://www.ncdot.org/dmv and click “TRAFFIC RECORDS”.
 The Morrisville Police Department does not keep copies of reportable motor vehicle crashes.

-I need to get fingerprinted for employment or background purposes.
+I need to be fingerprinted for employment or background purposes.
 Where can this be done?The City-County Bureau of Identification (CCBI) can assist you.
-They are located at 330 S. Salisbury St., Raleigh, and provide this service daily.
-Their fingerprinting hours are Monday-Friday, 8:30-11:30 a.m. and 1-4 p.m.
-For more information, contact CCBI at 919.856.6300.
-CCBI
+They are located at 3301 Hammond Road., Raleigh, and provide this service daily.
+Their fingerprinting hours are Monday-Friday, 8:30 a.m.-4:30 p.m.
+For more information, contact CCBI at (919)856-6300.

 Occasionally, I see things that are suspicious or unusual.
 I don't know if I should call the Police or what would happen if I did.
 Can you tell me about the procedure?

 I am thinking of moving to Morrisville.
-How can I find out what kind of Police reports have been taken in the neighborhood?You can email Sgt.
-Hanks or fill out the request for stats form.
+How can I find out what kind of Police reports have been taken in the neighborhood?You can fill out the request for neighborhood stats form.
 The data will be compiled and emailed or faxed back to you.
-Area Report Request